 If the service-installation command specifies no service

-name or the default service name (MySQL
+name or the default service name (MySQL)

-following the --install
+following the --install option, the server

-uses the a service name of MySQL
+uses the a service name of MySQL and

-reads options from the [mysqld]
+reads options from the [mysqld] group in

 the standard option files.